Coronavirus is prompting companies to adopt AI call center solutions

 On the one hand, injecting more AI and automation into customer service is business as usual.
 Even before the pandemic, autonomous agents were on the way to becoming the rule rather than the exception, partly because consumers prefer it that way.
 According to research published last year by Vonage subsidiary NewVoiceMedia, 25% of people prefer to have their queries handled by a chatbot or other self-service alternative.
 And Salesforce says roughly 69% of consumers choose chatbots for quick communication with brands.

-AI isn’t likely to replace human agents entirely — as recent developments have shown, it’s far from a perfect science.
+But AI isn’t likely to replace human agents entirely — as recent developments have shown, it’s far from a perfect science.
 Twitter and YouTube said this week that as they increase their reliance on AI moderation, content might be flagged or taken down by mistake, and Facebook’s decision to more widely deploy its content-moderating AI almost immediately resulted in the blocking of legitimate posts and links.

 That’s why LivePerson asserts that we will always need a human workforce of some kind.
 “AI typically can handle simple tasks like updating addresses or providing delivery status … [but] we believe the ‘tango’ of bots and humans working together — all in the same conversation — to help consumers is the right approach,” said the company.
 “New jobs like bot manager and conversation designer are actually springing up … We’ve found that contact center agents are the best people to take on these roles, as they’re on the frontlines taking care of customers every day, and with our tools they don’t need to know how to code to build and optimize bots.”